kacperom124/chess_api/README.md

 docker-compose build

-After this, you could run app with this commend.
+After this, you could run app with this command.

 docker-compose up